 Why learn Python?
-Year-after-year, Python is one of the most in-demand programming languages for companies.
+Year after year, Python is one of the most popular programming languages for companies.
 Like most popular programming languages, Python’s popularity didn’t come until years after the language was created.
-Designed by Guido van Rossum, Python was initially introduced in 1991.
-By the end of 2000, Python 2.0 was released and the language entered it’s prime because of it’s adaptability and broad use.
+Designed by Guido van Rossum, Python was initially introduced in 1991, while it’s updated model, Python 2.0, was released in 2000.

 Python is one of the most loved programming languages by developers, data scientists, software engineers, and even hackers because of its versatility, flexibility, and object-oriented features.
-Many of the web and mobile applications we enjoy today is because of Python’s abundant libraries, various frameworks, vast collections of modules, and file extensions.
-Not only that, Python is great for building micro-project to macro enterprise web services as well as on supporting other types of programming languages.
+Many of the web and mobile applications we enjoy today because of Python’s abundant libraries, various frameworks, vast modules, and file extensions.
+Moreover, Python is great for building micro-project to macro enterprise web services and supporting other types of programming languages.

 The Top 7 Uses of Python

-With its near perfection beauty, Python is named as one of the top-picked programming languages of most universities and industries.
-What makes it irresistible is it’s broad applications to other fields and limitless possibilities to create amazing things out of scratch.
+Python is named one of the top-picked programming languages of most universities and industries.
+What makes it irresistible is its broad applications to other fields and limitless possibilities to create amazing things out of scratch.

 Indeed, there are many reasons why you should learn Python.
-And to understand deeper its scope and benefits, here are the Top 7 uses of Python.
+And to understand deeper its scope and benefits more, here are seven popular uses of Python.

 Python can be used on the following: